We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The group generated free cash flow of $11.5bn, more than double last year.
-Net cash was $47.0bn as at the end of December.
+The group generated free cashflow of $12.5bn in the quarter, compared to $6.9bn last year.
+There was net cash of $39.7bn as at the end of the quarter.

 Our view

-Meta generates bucket loads of free cash flow and the balance sheet's in good order, so it has the firepower to invest for growth and stomach ups and downs.
-The market will instead remain focussed on how well the group's managing the balancing act between margin growth and nurturing moonshots.
+Meta generates bucket loads of free cash flow and the balance sheet is in good order, so it has the firepower to invest for growth and stomach ups and downs.
+The market will instead remain focussed on how well the group's managing the balancing act between margin growth and nurturing outside bets.

 Meta key facts